INGV/instance/README.md

 ## Open review
 Michelini, A., Cianetti, S., Gaviano, S., Giunchi, C., Jozinovic, D., and Lauciani, V.: INSTANCE – the Italian seismic dataset for machine learning, Earth Syst.
 Sci.
 Data Discuss. [preprint], https://doi.org/10.5194/essd-2021-164, in review, 2021.
+**Review status: a revised version of this preprint was accepted for the journal ESSD**

 <!--The preprint is **open for interactive public discussion until 22 Jul 2021** at: https://essd.copernicus.org/preprints/essd-2021-164/-->